Will Kentucky cover the spread vs. Louisville? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- Kentucky has entered the game as favorites six times this season and won five of those games.

-- This season, Kentucky has won four of its five games when favored by at least -1200 on the moneyline.
+- The Wildcats have a record of 4-1 in games where sportsbooks favor them by at least -1200 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Wildcats have a 92.3% chance to win.

-- The Cardinals have been listed as an underdog of +725 or more on two occasions this season and lost both games.

-- The moneyline set for this matchup implies Louisville has a 12.1% chance of walking away with the win.
+- The moneyline for this contest implies a 92.3% chance of a victory for Kentucky.

 Kentucky vs. Louisville Over/Under Stats